 Now that we’ve discussed how important it is for your headlines to be instantly clear, let’s look at the various ways to avoid headlines that destroy your credibility.

 Smart copywriters know that their job is to write copy that sells.
 As a result, they’re sharply focused on clarity.
-That means they eliminate every detail – no matter how tiny – that may decrease their conversion rate.
+This means that they eliminate every detail – no matter how tiny – that may decrease their conversion rate.

 Clickbait (adding trigger elements to the headline solely to prompt more clicks) may sound like a great marketing tactic, but it does more harm to your personal brand than good.

-In all, write headlines that are meaningful, clear, and relevant to a specific audience.
-Rather than shooting for cleverness, aim for clarity in your headline.
+Write headlines that are meaningful, clear and relevant to a specific audience.
+Rather than shooting for cleverness in your headline, aim for clarity.

 2).
-Help readers trust you: Before you can improve your conversion rate by 113% or any milestone, your job is to help your target audience perceive you better.
+Help readers trust you: Before you can improve your conversion rate, by 113% or any milestone, your job is to help your target audience perceive you as trustworthy.

-It’s your responsibility to make them trust you through the things you say and do.
+It’s your responsibility to make them trust you through the things that you say and do.
 When it comes to selling yourself, words are 7% of the message.
-So what you say in your blog posts is important to building trust – how you say it is perhaps more so.
+So, what you say in your blog posts is important to building trust – how you say it is perhaps even more vital.

-Persuading your customers to take a step from where they are to where you want them to be takes creativity and incentives.
+Persuading your customers to take a step from where they are to where you want them to be takes creativity and incentive.

-You may want to upsell like Amazon, or give away a valuable ebook, short report, or software.
-From one point of your marketing funnel to the next, you have to persuade customers through words and visual marketing.
+You may want to upsell, like Amazon, or give away a valuable ebook, short report or software solution.
+From one point of your marketing funnel to the next, you have to persuade customers, through words and visual marketing.

-Having a strong “about” page also helps build trust with your target audience.
-A well-written, engaging “about” page gives you and your business a face, both literally through your personal photo and metaphorically through telling the story behind your brand.
+Having a strong “About” page also helps to build trust with your target audience.
+A well-written, engaging “About” page gives you and your business a face, both literally through your personal photo and metaphorically through telling the story behind your brand.

 You can build trust by being transparent.
-I usually share everything on my blog: my success and my failures.
+I usually share everything on my blog: my successes and my failures.
 Those posts generate the most social shares and comments.
 Here’s an example:

 Strategy #4: Leverage the AIDA Strategy